Stacy Keibler: Modeling and acting career

 In February 2007, Keibler began a recurring role in ABC's What About Brian.
 She played the role of Brian's new neighbor and love interest.
 This was Keibler's first major acting role, following her previous minor roles in both Bubble Boy and Pecker.
 Keibler guest starred on George Lopez on ABC.
 In the fall of 2007, Keibler appeared both in The Comebacks and on ABC's drama October Road.

 In April 2008, she was named No. 64 in FHM's annual 100 Sexiest Women list.
 Keibler was featured in an advertisement in the 2008 Sports Illustrated Swimsuit issue.
 In September 2008, Keibler appeared on ABC Family's mini television series, Samurai Girl as the heel character Karen.
 On November 23, 2008, Keibler was named the "World's Hottest Athlete" by a sixty-four contestant bracket on InGameNow.

 Keibler hosted the E!
 Special Maxim's Celebrity Beach Watch: 15 Hottest Bodies on September 16, 2009, and The Ultimate Spike Girl 2009 Finale on Spike TV on October 1, 2009.
 On January 11, 2010, Keibler appeared as "the hot bartender", a new conquest for Barney, in the How I Met Your Mother 100th episode, "Girls Versus Suits".
 On February 3, 2010, Keibler appeared on an episode of the USA Network show Psych.
 On Oct.
 4, 2010, Keibler made a guest appearance in the spy comedy Chuck season 4, episode 3 titled "Chuck versus the Cubic Z" alongside guests Nicole Richie and fellow WWE alum "Stone Cold" Steve Austin.
 Keibler played the role of CIA agent "Greta".

 In 2011, Keibler hosted Call of Duty Elite's Friday Night Fights.
 In 2013, Keibler hosted a Lifetime show called Supermarket Superstar, where home chefs fought for their product to be sold in supermarkets.
 In 2014, she reprised her role as Karina in the episode "Slapsgiving 3: Slappointment in Slapmarra" of How I Met Your Mother.

 Other media

-Keibler made her video game debut in WCW Backstage Assault as her Miss Hancock character.
+Keibler made her video game debut in WCW Backstage Assault (2000) as her Miss Hancock character.
 She would later appear in thirteen WWE console games, which include: WWE WrestleMania X8, WWE SmackDown!
-Shut Your Mouth, WWE Crush Hour, WWE WrestleMania XIX, WWE Raw 2, WWE SmackDown!
-Here Comes the Pain, WWE Day of Reckoning, WWE SmackDown! vs. Raw, WWE WrestleMania 21, WWE Day of Reckoning 2, WWE SmackDown! vs. Raw 2006, WWE 2K22 (as downloadable content), WWE 2K23, WWE 2K24 and WWE 2K25.
-Keibler also appears in Dancing with the Stars, a game based on the ABC series of the same name, and the WWE SuperCard and WWE Champions mobile games.
+Shut Your Mouth (both 2002), WWE Crush Hour, WWE WrestleMania XIX, WWE Raw 2, WWE SmackDown!
+Here Comes the Pain (all four 2003), WWE Day of Reckoning, WWE SmackDown! vs. Raw (both 2004), WWE WrestleMania 21, WWE Day of Reckoning 2, WWE SmackDown! vs. Raw 2006 (all three 2005), WWE 2K22 (2022; as downloadable content), WWE 2K23 (2023), WWE 2K24 (2024), WWE 2K25 (2025), and WWE 2K26 (2026).
+Keibler also appears in Dancing with the Stars (2007), a game based on the ABC series of the same name, and the WWE SuperCard (2014) and WWE Champions mobile games.